 The front bolt is tricky to access.
-Use a joint socket to access it or short torx bit and ratchet.
+Use a joint socket to access it or a short Torx bit and ratchet.

-- Disconnect the electrical connector.Press the back of the green piece to release it then slide the green piece toward the driver's side.The electrical connector will unplugged.
+- Disconnect the electrical connector.Press the back of the green piece to release it, then slide the green piece toward the driver's side.The electrical connector will be unplugged.